Kuraiyume/Henko/README.md

 ## License

-This project is licensed under the MIT License
+- This project is licensed under the MIT License

 ## Author

-Veilwr4ith
+- Zephyr